Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/NeoLoad.md

 The following fields can be specified on this screen:

-- **NeoLoad Location** -- This should be folder containing the "NeoLoadCmd.exe" executable that will be used to actually run the automated tests.
+- **NeoLoad Location**: This should be folder containing the "NeoLoadCmd.exe" executable that will be used to actually run the automated tests.
 - **Attach PDF Report** *--* NeoLoad has a built-in report generator that can create detailed Acrobat (PDF) format reports.
 Enabling this option will attach these reports to the test runs recorded in Spira.
-- **Run as Administrator** -- Sometimes NeoLoad needs to be run as a Windows elevated process, in which case, choose the "Run as Administrator" option.
+- **Run as Administrator**: Sometimes NeoLoad needs to be run as a Windows elevated process, in which case, choose the "Run as Administrator" option.

 ## Setting up the Automated Test Cases
 This section describes the process for setting up a test case in Spira for automation and linking it to a NeoLoad project and scenario.